co1d-hearted/BinaryTree/README.md

 ## How do Binary Trees Work

 ![Binary Tree](Binary-Tree-in-Data-Structure-1.png.png)

 In above show the binary tree; see here above tree contains at most two child nodes as shown in the above figure.
 Some important terms are used in binary trees as follows.

+### Path:
-### Path: Path is used to represent the sequence of nodes either the left side or right side.
+Path is used to represent the sequence of nodes either the left side or right side.
+### Root:
-### Root: The topmost node of the tree we call a root node and each tree has only one root node for example A is a root node.
+The topmost node of the tree we call a root node and each tree has only one root node for example A is a root node.
+### Parent:
-### Parent: We can consider any node as a parent node except the root node for example B as a parent node.
+We can consider any node as a parent node except the root node for example B as a parent node.
+### Child:
-### Child: Below parent node tree contains the child node for example D and E is a child node of B.
+Below parent node tree contains the child node for example D and E is a child node of B.
+### Leaf:
-### Leaf: In a binary tree the node does not have any child node that node we called a leaf node for example D.
+In a binary tree the node does not have any child node that node we called a leaf node for example D.
+### Subtree:
-### Subtree: binary we contain the subtree for example in the above binary we show the subtree by using the square.
+Binary we contain the subtree for example in the above binary we show the subtree by using the square.
+### Keys:
-### Keys: It is used to represent the value of a node and that is used to perform the search and insert operation.
+It is used to represent the value of a node and that is used to perform the search and insert operation.

 ### Now let’s see the basic operation of the Binary tree as follows.